Snowflake Pros and Cons

 No matter how great a certain technology is, it still may prompt inquiries about implementation and problem-solving.
 And here’s where a big community of experienced users can be an advantage.

 However, it's important to note that even though a smaller community may be reflected in these metrics, Snowflake's community is still active and growing.
 On top of that, Snowflake's ease of use compared to other solutions might make it less likely for users to run into problems.
-In case you have some questions, you can fill out a form on the website and they contact you via phone or email.
-You can also become a member of like-minded people by emailing the Snowflake team.
+In case you have some questions, you can fill out a form on the website and they will contact you via phone or email.

 Cloud-agnostic approach: a weakness?

 The cloud-agnostic nature of Snowflake can be both an advantage and a disadvantage, depending on a company's needs.
 On the one hand, there's no vendor lock-in and you are free to run Snowflake in the Amazon, Google, and Microsoft public clouds of your choice.
-On the other hand, each of these public clouds offers its own cloud data warehouse tool: Amazon Redshift, Google BigQuery, and Microsoft Azure SQL DW respectively.
+However, each of these public clouds offers its own cloud data warehouse tool: Amazon Redshift, Google BigQuery, and Microsoft Azure SQL DW, respectively.
 In some cases, choosing a more tightly coupled cloud ecosystem can be more beneficial than going the Snowflake path.

 Snowflake alternatives and competitors

 Having looked at Snowflake architecture and toolset, you probably have a general understanding of whether this solution meets your needs.
-Overall, this solution is a good fit for companies in search of an easily deployed data warehouse with nearly unlimited, automatic scaling and top-notch performance.
+Overall, itis a good fit for companies in search of an easily deployed data warehouse with nearly unlimited, automatic scaling and top-notch performance.

 In case you think Snowflake doesn’t have exactly what your project requires, you can look at the alternative vendors on the market.
 Here are a few possible options.